fnaumenko/isChIP/README.md

 The model was developed by [Dr. Tatiana Subkhankulova](https://www.linkedin.com/in/tatiana-subkhankulova-0876a240), University of Cambridge.

 ## Fragments distribution and size selection
-The lognormal distribution of fragments by shearing chromatin based on sonication confirmed by many researches.<br>
+The lognormal distribution of fragments by shearing chromatin based on sonication is confirmed by many researches.<br>
 In practice, the distribution parameters can vary widely:<br>
 ![Real Distributions](https://github.com/fnaumenko/isChIP/blob/master/pict/fragDistr_ChIP-seq_label_small.png)